Battle of Hama (903): Aftermath

 The Sahib al-Shama did not take part in the battle, having remained behind at Salamiya along with the treasure he had hoarded there on behalf of his master.
 Enraged about the apparent abandonment by the supposed divinely-guided imam, the Sahib al-Shama turned against him: his residence at Salamiya was destroyed, and all family members and servants encountered there executed.
 This atrocity, along with the failure of the uprising, led later Fatimid historians to try and excise Sa'id's relationship with the sons of Zakarawayh in what Halm calls an act of damnatio memoriae.
 The Sahib al-Shama tried to rouse the chiefs of the Banu'l-Ullays to resistance, but they refused.
 Left with no other recourse, the Sahib al-Shama, along with his cousin al-Muddathir, his associate al-Muttawaq and a Greek page fled through the desert.
 By the time they reached the locality of al-Daliyah on the Euphrates Road near al-Rahba, they had run out of supplies.
 When a servant was sent to buy provisions in the settlement, he aroused the suspicions of the villagers with his strange dress and manner, so that they notified a local official, Abu Khubzah.
 The latter rode out with an escort, and after interrogating the servant went to the Qarmatians' camp and took them prisoner.
-They captured the Sahib al-Shama and his companions were then escorted by Abu Khubzah and the local governor, Ahmad ibn Muhammad ibn Kushmard, to Caliph al-Muktafi in Raqqa, which they entered on 19 December.
+They captured the Sahib al-Shama and his companions who were then escorted by Abu Khubzah and the local governor, Ahmad ibn Muhammad ibn Kushmard, to Caliph al-Muktafi in Raqqa, which they entered on 19 December.

 Al-Muktafi returned to Baghdad with the senior captives, who were thrown into prison.
 Muhammad ibn Sulayman remained at Raqqa to scour the countryside and round up the remaining rebels.
 He too then returned to Baghdad, which he entered in triumph on 2 February 904.
 Eleven days later, on 13 February, Muhammad and the sahib al-shurta of the capital, Ahmad ibn Muhammad al-Wathiqi, presided over the public execution of the Fatimid leaders and Isma'ili sympathizers rounded up from Kufa and Baghdad.